Potential Hazards and Risks During Northern California Fire Safety Cleanup

 Removing or Lifting Fallen or Felled Trees

-Because of the abnormal amount of snow Throughout California had experienced in January 2021, many trees have fallen to the ground or partially uprooted which makes them even more difficult and dangerous to remove.
+Because of the abnormal amount of snow Northern California had experienced in January 2021, many trees have fallen to the ground or partially uprooted which makes them even more difficult and dangerous to remove.
 If you are not experienced and don’t have the tools or assistance, it’s never a good idea to try to fall a tree yourself.
 This task is the most dangerous as trees are heavy and improper communication or technique may result in a tree falling onto your house.
 Tree falling can all of a sudden change trajectory or a person may become crushed by a tree.
 Contact a professional tree removal service that has the knowledge and experience with properly cutting down trees.

 Knowing all these potential hazards and risks should not prevent you from performing or scheduling cleanup on your property.
 Having this information ahead of the large task of vegetation removal will keep you ahead of the game and give you confidence in creating a safer environment for you and your family.